nprapps/nprapps.github.com/_posts/2013-05-20-user-generated-svg.markdown

 <script src="https://gist.github.com/onyxfish/5615173.js"> </script>

 The SVG graphic is sent to the server as text, where we save it into a local file.
-We've already been running servers for our Tumblr projects so that we can construct the post content and add tags before submitting it to Tumblr.
+We've already been running servers for our Tumblr projects so that we can construct the post content and add tags before submitting it to Tumblr, so we didn't have to create any new infrastructure for this.
 (Tumblr also provides a form for having users submit directly, which we are not using.)
 You can see our boilerplate for building projects with Tumblr on the [init-tumblr branch](https://github.com/nprapps/app-template/tree/init-tumblr) of our app-template.

 Once the SVG is on the server we use [cairosvg](http://cairosvg.org/) to cut an image, which we POST to Tumblr.
 Tumblr returns a url to the new "blog post", which we then send to the user as a 301 redirect.
 To the user it appears as though they posted their image directly to Tumblr.